madhu123-4/aws-notes/README.md

 **Use the Git tools you already know**.
 CodeCommit supports Git commands as well as its own AWS CLI commands and APIs.

+### Disadvantages of AWS-CodeCommit:

+AWS CodeCommit, like any service, has its disadvantages, though they might not be deal-breakers depending on your specific needs and context.
+Some disadvantages include:

+1. **Cost**: While the first 5 active users per month are free, additional users and certain actions (like data transfer out of AWS) incur costs.
+For large teams or high usage, these costs can add up.

+2. **Feature Set**: Compared to some other version control systems (VCS) like GitLab or GitHub, CodeCommit's feature set might be considered more limited.
+It may lack some advanced features or integrations that developers find useful.

+3. **Learning Curve**: If your team is already familiar with Git but new to AWS, there might be a learning curve in understanding how CodeCommit integrates with other AWS services and its specific configurations.

+4. **Scalability Limits**: While AWS is designed for scalability, CodeCommit does have some limits, such as the number of repositories per AWS account, which might affect large-scale projects.

+5. **Performance**: In some cases, users have reported slower performance compared to other Git hosting services, particularly for larger repositories.

+6. **Integration with Other CI/CD Tools**: While CodeCommit can integrate with various CI/CD tools, the integration might not be as seamless as with other VCS platforms.

+7. **Region Availability**: AWS services are region-specific, so if you need repositories in multiple regions, you may need to manage them separately or incur additional complexity.

+It's essential to evaluate these factors against your specific requirements and constraints when choosing a version control system for your projects.